Diagnose Lymphedema

 Can Lymphedema Disappear?

 A chronic lymphedema, once developed, usually does not heal completely, but can be significantly improved and controlled with the right therapy.
+However, if lymphedema is detected and treated early, there is a possibility in the initial stage that it will resolve completely.

 What Role Does Exercise Play in Lymphedema?